Artacama/Python_course_project/README.md

 How to use:

 1. Create a new directory for your project
-2. Download the required data file from the repository to the directory
+2. Download the required data files from the repository to the directory
 3. Open the code in the editor and change the path for datafiles to the path of your directory
 4. Import csv module